We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Hold on.
 Even though the spawning bonanza has passed, there’s still plenty of great crappie action out there if you change your tactics.
-After the spawn, crappie follow submerged creek channels out of reservoir tributary arms toward the main body of the lake.
+After the spawn, crappie follow submerged creek channels out of reservoir tributary arms toward the main bodies of lakes.
 Although they’re unlikely to be packed together now as they were during the spawn, they’re still in predictable places and respond eagerly to live bait and lure presentations.
 Here’s how to find these summer hangouts.

 When lake temperatures reach about 75 degrees, postspawn crappie will be scattered along the first dropoff they encounter adjacent to their bedding areas—12 to 18 feet deep is typical.
 These fish will be suspending now rather than holding tight to the bottom, so your best approach is to cover a lot of water by slow-trolling small crankbaits like the Bandit 100 and Bomber Model A. Target the deep ends of gravel flats, major points at tributary mouths, and creek-channel drops.

 First scan these areas with your sonar and put marker buoys along channels and ditches to chart your route.
 Using soft-action baitcasting rods and 8-pound abrasion-resistant line, troll between 1.5 and 2.5 mph in a lazy S pattern, alternately sweeping the open water over the channel and banging bottom on top of the drop with your lures.
-When a fish strikes, don’t grab the rod and set the hook—crappie aren’t called “paper-mouths” for nothing, and a hard hookset may rip out the hook.
+When a fish strikes, don’t grab the rod and set the hook.
+A hard hookset may rip out the hook.
 Instead, pick up the rod and just start reeling.
-The strike is usually sufficient to bury the hook.
 Don’t forget to take along a plug knocker to retrieve crankbaits that hang up in brushy cover.

 Probe Channel Cover for Post-Spawn Crappie